Prairie State College students are required to obtain a photo identification card from the College.

 - Parking on grass/sidewalks/trails

-- Parking in visitor lot without temporary visitor permit
+- Parking in visitor lot without a temporary visitor permit

 - Parking in a handicapped space not displaying a placard or license plate will result in a $250 fine.

-Payment of fines: Violators will have 10 calendar days from the date the violation is issued to pay the fine at the Business Office, room 1110.
+Payment of fines: Violators will have ten calendar days from the date the violation is issued to pay the fine at the Business Office, room 1110.
 A $5 late penalty will be added for late payments.
-Failure to pay a fine will result in a hold being placed on student records/registration until the fine is paid.
-Part 1 of the citation may be mailed by the violator in the envelope provided to the Business Office along with the appropriate payment.
-The Business Office will mark Part 1 as paid and forward it to PCSD.
+Failure to pay a fine may result in a hold placed on student records/registration until the fine is paid.
+Part 1 of the citation may be mailed by the violator in the envelope provided.
+Payment of fines in the form of money order or certified check may be mailed to the Prairie State College Business Office, located at 202 South Halsted Street, Chicago Heights, Illinois 60411.
+The Business Office will mark Part 1 as paid and forward it to the PSC police.
 Violators who lose the original citation may request a copy in writing using the ticket tracking form.
 Do not mail an appeal form in the payment envelope.
 Do not mail cash.
 Unpaid violations for students will be referred to the Business Office to be added to the student’s account.

-Parking Appeals: A parking violation may be appealed by forwarding a written appeal to the PSC Parking Appeals Committee.
-Appeal forms are available at the PCSD office, in The Welcome Center, and online.
-The appeal will be reviewed by the Appeals Committee.
+A parking violation may be appealed by forwarding a written appeal to the PSC Parking Appeals Committee.
+Appeal forms are available at the PSCPD office, in The Welcome Center, and online.
+The Appeals Committee will review the appeal.
 The committee can either declare no violation or sustain the violation.
-If the violation is sustained, the violator will have 10 days from the date of notification to pay the fine.
-The $5 late penalty will not be assessed if: the appeal is received within 10 days; the violation is sustained and the fine is paid in 10 days; or the violation is dismissed.
+If the violation is sustained, the violator will have ten days from the date of notification to pay the fine.
+The $5 late penalty will not be assessed if: the appeal is received within ten days; the violation is sustained, and the fine is paid in 10 days, or the violation is dismissed.
 If the committee declares no violation, the citation is considered dismissed.

-Parking Appeals Committee: The Parking Appeals Committee is a five-person board with one member each from: the student body, faculty, support staff, and administrative staff.
-The PCSD Chief or his/her designee will serve as ex-officio and non-voting chairperson.
+The Parking Appeals Committee is a five-person board with one member from the student body, faculty, support staff, and administrative staff.
+The PSCPD Chief or his/her designee will serve as ex-officio and non-voting chairperson.
 The Parking Appeals Committee will meet monthly at a regular time to review all appeals.
 Three members present represent a quorum.
 A majority vote of the committee members present is needed to declare no violation.
 Failure to obtain a majority vote of no violation results in the violation being sustained.
 Tie votes result in the appeal being denied.
 Only one appeal is permitted per violation.
 The decision of the committee is final.